BeattieM/reactive-api/README.md

 ## Running the test
 Testing is composed of RSpec tests with coverage visible via SimpleCov.

-Call `docker-compose run web rspec` to run the tests and then open up `coverage/index.html` in your browser to view the coverage results
+Call `docker-compose run --rm web rspec` to run the tests and then open up `coverage/index.html` in your browser to view the coverage results

 ## Running the linters
 Linting of this project is composed of a set of 5 linters run in sequence: Rails Best Practices, RuboCop, Reek, Flog, Flay.